 Consider whether there are any potential cooperation partners for your project and get in contact with them.
 These could be collecting institutions with similar collections and/or topics or priorities; universities with related research projects and interests; as well as experts, interest groups and collecting/research institutions in or from the countries and communities of origin.
 Cooperation with partners from the countries and communities of origin, especially with potential claimants or descendants, is particularly encouraged.

 Together with the cooperation partners, work out a research concept and strategy, task distribution and specific project goals.
 Set out how the requested funds are going to be split between the cooperation partners.
 Where possible, obtain informal declarations of intent from the cooperation partners as confirmation of the planned cooperative partnership.
 In particular, if you intend to (jointly) examine another institution’s collection, the proposal must be accompanied by a declaration of intent from the party with authority to possess the collection objects that will be investigated.
+For establishing and organizing collaborations between universities and museums/collections, we recommend using our checklist (PDF, 529 KB)as a guide.
 Identify the sources and archive holdings that need to be looked at for the project and include any necessary research trips in your proposal.